rockcen9/bevy_pin/README.md

 - [x] switch to a tree style view for components list
 - [ ] parent and child entity view support
 - [ ] make the pin the entities, components, states, and resources to pinboard
+- [ ] remove children and child of components
 - [ ] highlight data fields whenever a value changes
 - [ ] improve the ui design
 - [ ] Debug observers